 Address: 370 Prospect Street, New Haven, CT 06511

 ||Forestry & Envir.
 Studies

 - ENSR Environmental Consulting (2007): I interned in ENSR’s Division of Water and Natural Resources where I was introduced to wetland policies, wetland science, and threatened species conservation.
-It was here where I realized that I could make a living by working outside and having fun in the woods and wetlands!

 - Bald Head Island Conservancy Sea Turtle Intern (2009): I performed nightly beach patrols for nesting sea turtles, PIT and flipper tagged nesting turtles, led educational programs, and also conducted amphibian call surveys for an independent research project.

 Getting local middle school girls excited about science and freshwater ecology!